 One small study found that a combination of herbs consisting of dry ivy leaf extract, thyme, aniseed, and marshmallow root improved symptoms of cough.
 However, the study did not include a placebo and didn’t break down the combination into its individual components.

 Several other studies have shown ivy leaf to be effective in treating a cough.
 Recent research has helped understand the mechanism of action.

-Cough caused by upper respiratory infections such as the common cold are one of the biggest complaints seen by doctors, especially pediatricians.
-The goal of an expectorant is to loosen the mucus in your chest and help make your wet cough more productive.
-This will in turn help you feel better while your body fights off the infection.
+Cough caused by upper respiratory infections such as the common cold is one of the biggest complaints seen by doctors, especially pediatricians.
+The goals of an expectorant are to loosen the mucus in your chest and help make your wet cough more productive.
+These effects help you feel better while your body fights off the infection.